leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 ## Introduction

 [**tsnode-proxify**](https://github.com/leezhenghui/tsnode-proxify.git) is a proxy-based method hook and AOP library for [node.js](https://nodejs.org) with [typescript](https://www.typescriptlang.org/).
-It allows you to extend/provide customized QoS handler and apply these QoS features via typescript [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)(metadata-programming-like syntax) without invasiveness to existing code logic, which increase modularity for your application.
+It allows you to implement a QoS handler and apply these QoS features via typescript [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)(metadata-programming-like syntax) around the business logic code without invasiveness, which increase modularity for your application.

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >
 > tsnode-proxify depends on typescript decorator feature which is marked as **experimental** feature in typescript.
-In the meanwhile, tsnode-proxify is still a **beta** version project for now.
+In the meanwhile, tsnode-proxify is a **beta** edition for now.

 ## Background

-Before we jump into the tsnode-proxify, let's take one step back to take a look what problems could be resolved by proxy pattern and AOP, why it is so important in JEE.
+Before we jump into the tsnode-proxify, let's take one step back to take a look at what problems could be resolved by proxy pattern and AOP, why it is so important in JEE platform.

 ### Proxy pattern